systemd/mkosi/mkosi.md

 : Takes a path to a directory to use as package cache for the distribution package manager used.
 If this option is not used, but a `mkosi.cache/` directory is found in the local directory it is automatically used for this purpose.
-The directory configured this way is mounted into both the development and the final image while the package manager is running.

 `BuildDirectory=`, `--build-dir=`

-: Takes a path of a directory to use as build directory for build systems that support out-of-tree builds (such as Meson).
+: Takes a path to a directory to use as build directory for build systems that support out-of-tree builds (such as Meson).
 The directory used this way is shared between repeated builds, and allows the build system to reuse artifacts (such as object files,